Sarah Michelle Gellar: Worldwide recognition (1997–2003)

 After reading the script for Joss Whedon's television series Buffy the Vampire Slayer, which follows Buffy Summers, a teenager burdened with the responsibility of fighting occult foes and supernatural occurrences, Gellar screen tested for the role of Cordelia Chase.
 Whedon then asked her to come back in and audition for the title role.
 The show premiered in March 1997, to widespread critical and popular acclaim.
 Gellar's Buffy, created to subvert the stereotypical female horror movie victim, was described by Entertainment Weekly as one of the 100 greatest female characters in American television.
 Buffy ran for seven seasons and 144 episodes, and during its broadcast, earned Gellar four Teen Choice Awards, the Saturn Award for Best Genre Television Actress, and a Golden Globe Award nomination for Best Actress – Television Series Drama.
 She sang during the series' musical episode "Once More, with Feeling", which spawned an original cast album, released in 2002.

 During the early airing of Buffy the Vampire Slayer, Gellar made her first major film appearances in two successful slasher films.
 In I Know What You Did Last Summer (1997), she took on the role of ill-fated beauty queen Helen Shivers.
 Washington Post found the cast to be "solid", in what San Francisco Chronicle described as a "competent but uninspired" film.
 Budgeted at US$17 million, the film made US$125 million globally.
 For her part, Gellar earned a Blockbuster Entertainment Award for Favorite Supporting Actress – Horror and a MTV Movie Award nomination for Best Breakthrough Performance.
 In Scream 2 (1997), Gellar played a likewise ill-fated vain character, this time that of Sorority sister Cici Cooper.
 She filmed her scenes in between shots of Buffy and had only recently finished work on I Know What You Did Last Summer.
 Despite the hectic scheduling, she agreed to perform in Scream 2 without having read the script, on the basis of the success of the first film.
 Scream 2 grossed over US$172 million worldwide.

 In January 1998, Gellar hosted Saturday Night Live for the first time.
-She returned as a host in May 1999 and October 2002, and made two cameo appearances in May 2000, including one in which she introduced Britney Spears' performance of "Don't Let Me Be the Last to Know".
+She returned as a host in May 1999 and October 2002, was a participating audience member in its 25th anniversary special, and made two cameo appearances in May 2000, including one in which she introduced Britney Spears' performance of "Don't Let Me Be the Last to Know".
 In 1998, she also provided her voice for the Gwendy Doll in Small Soldiers, and for the character of Marie in the King of the Hill episode "And They Call It Bobby Love".
-Gellar's cameo as a girl sitting in the high school cafeteria in the sleeper hit She's All That (1999) was soon followed by her first top-billing film role, as a struggling restaurant owner, in the romantic comedy Simply Irresistible (1999).
+In 1999, Gellar had a non-speaking cameo as a girl sitting in the high school cafeteria in the sleeper hit She's All That, and obtained her first top-billing film role, as a struggling restaurant owner, in the romantic comedy Simply Irresistible.
 The film received negative reviews and flopped at the box office, but Roger Ebert found her to be "lovely" in what he described as an "old-fashioned" comedy.